confluentinc/librdkafka/tests/chaos/README.md

                      stop one running share-consumer.
 With k, targets consumer-k; without k, picks uniformly at random.
+                     Floors at 1 so at least one stays alive. delete-topic <t>   kafka-topics.sh --delete on topic t recreate-topic <t> delete t and immediately re-create it with the same partition + replication; exercises the
-                     Floors at 1 so at least one stays alive. show               full replica + ISR view (kafka-topics.sh --describe) leaders            shorthand: just current leader per partition status             broker up/down state for all brokers
+                     in-place topic_id mutation path on the client show               full replica + ISR view (kafka-topics.sh --describe) leaders            shorthand: just current leader per partition status             broker up/down state for all brokers